CumulusNetworks/docs/content/version/cumulus-linux-37/Network-Virtualization/Static-VXLAN-Configurations/Static-VXLAN-Tunnels.md

 By default, when you configure static VXLAN tunnels, Cumulus Linux forwards link-local multicast packets to the CPU and floods the ASIC.
 Cumulus Linux 3.7.12 and later provides a configuration option on Broadcom switches to disable forwarding of link-local multicast packets to the CPU so that such packets only flood the ASIC, which reduces CPU usage.

-To disable forwarding of link local multicast packets to the CPU, run the following command:
+To disable forwarding of link local multicast packets to the CPU on a Broadcom switch, run the following command:

 ```
 cumulus@switch:~$ echo TRUE > /cumulus/switchd/config/hal/bcm/ll_mcast_punt_disable
 ```

 The configuration above takes effect immediately, but does not persist if you reboot the switch.

 ## Caveats and Errata